In-the-Flow Agentic System Optimization for Effective Planning and Tool Use

 The process repeats until $v^t = 1$ (termination) or a predefined maximum turn budget is reached.
 Upon termination at turn $T$, the solution generator $\mathcal{G}$ produces the final solution $o$, conditioned on the query and the accumulated memory: $o \sim \mathcal{G}(o \mid q, M^T)$.

 This formulation decomposes multi-turn, tool-integrated reasoning into structured, observable transitions.
 After $T$ turns, the trajectory $\tau = \{(a^t, e^t, v^t)\}_{t=1}^T$ records the history of planning, execution, and verification.
-The joint generative process can be written as {

-}where $\{a^t, e^t, v^t\}_{t=1}^T$ are explicit realizations of the latent reasoning chain.
+The joint generative process can be written as where $\{a^t, e^t, v^t\}_{t=1}^T$ are explicit realizations of the latent reasoning chain.
 Importantly, unlike latent thoughts behind trajectories, our memory $M$ is an explicit and deterministic record of the reasoning process, ensuring transparency and controllability of multi-turn decisions.

-\subsection{In-the-Flow Reinforcement Learning Optimization}
+\subsection{In-The-Flow Reinforcement Learning Optimization}

 We target tool-integrated \emph{agentic systems} operating under \emph{long-horizon} tasks with \emph{sparse} rewards.
 In this setting, the \textbf{Action Planner} (the trainable policy of \model) selects a \emph{sequence} of interdependent actions while the state $(q, K, M^t)$ evolves with tool results and verifier feedback.
 Conventional \textit{offline} training—e.g., supervised fine-tuning or preference fine-tuning on curated traces—optimizes the planner \emph{outside} the active loop~\citep{motwani2024malt, park2025maporl}.
 This decoupling prevents real-time coordination with the executor, verifier, and solution generator, induces distribution shift between training and deployment, and provides limited guidance about \emph{which} intermediate decisions truly matter.
 As a result, planners often adapt poorly to multi-turn dynamics; early errors cascade, and post-hoc fixes are brittle.